 What's happened

-Many Orthodox Christian communities celebrate Christmas on January 7 due to their use of the Julian calendar, which is 13 days behind the Gregorian calendar.
-This difference stems from calendar reforms in 1582 and ongoing traditions in regions like Russia, Greece, and Egypt.
+Many Orthodox and Eastern Christian communities celebrate Christmas on January 7 due to their use of the Julian calendar, which is 13 days behind the Gregorian calendar.
+This date difference stems from historical calendar reforms, not differing beliefs about Jesus's birth.
+The celebration includes religious services and community acts of charity.

 What's behind the headline?